 — Chicks in the Office (@ChicksInTheOff) March 8, 2021

 The situation draws comparisons to that of Prince Harry’s mother, Princess Diana, who was bullied and shunned by both the Royal Family and the British media.

 Markle says she repeatedly asked to go to a hospital to help her mental health but was denied.
 It was one of Princess Diana’s friends who instead came to her aid.

 The decline in both Markle and the Prince’s mental health was just one of a slew of reasons which spurred the couple’s decision to step back from royal life.
 Speaking to James Corden last week, the Duke said, “It was a really difficult environment as I think a lot of people saw.
 We all know what the British press can be like.
 It was destroying my mental health.”

 “So I did what any husband and what any father would do which is ‘I need to get my family out of here’ but we never walked away,” he continued.

-If this story is in any way triggering, please call LifeLine Australia on 13 11 14.
-If you are in the U.S., the American Foundation For Suicidal Prevention is here to help.
+If this story is in any way triggering, the American Foundation For Suicidal Prevention is here to help.
 Call 800 273 8255.
 Or text “Talk” to 741 741.